 ● Magic Keyboard

-The MacBook Air is Apple's most popular laptop with its decent specs and low entry price.
-The latest update in 2020 gave it double the processing power with the same long-lasting battery life.
+The MacBook Air is Apple's most popular laptop with its blend of performance, low entry price, and portability.
+The latest update in late 2020 gave it 3.5x the processing power with up to six hours of extra battery life.

 MacBook Air Features

-The 2020 model has a 13.3-inch Retina Display with True Tone and P3 color gamut.
-It has 500 nits of brightness and wide viewing angles.
+The late-2020 model has a 13.3-inch Retina Display with True Tone and P3 wide color gamut and 400 nits max brightness.

 External displays and other peripherals are connected with two 40 gigabits per second Thunderbolt 3 ports instead of the slower USB 3.2 type C found on Windows laptops.
-This allows users to connect any USB peripheral, and also has sufficient bandwidth to connect an external GPU or a 5K external display to the laptop, the same way that you can to a MacBook Pro.
+This allows users to connect any USB peripheral.

-The latest MacBook can even connect to 6K displays, including the Pro Display XDR.
+The new Macs with Apple Silicon can even connect to 6K displays, including the Pro Display XDR.
 External display support is limited to one monitor regardless of resolution, however.

-The latest MacBook Air now features the new Magic Keyboard first introduced in the 16-inch MacBook Pro.
+The 2020 models of MacBook Air now include the new Magic Keyboard first introduced in the 16-inch MacBook Pro.
 A redesigned scissor mechanism with 1mm of travel means no more sticky keys from previous generations.
 The new keyboard also included the inverted-T arrow keys.

 The previous generation housed a butterfly keyboard, which had multiple updates and changes to attempt to address reliability issues.
 The butterfly switch was prone to stuck keys or broken mechanisms, which had a higher failure rate than previous scissor-switch designs.

 Apple had implemented keyboard repair programs for the butterfly keyboard, but the introduction of the new keyboard seems to be a final admission that there was some issue at hand.
 Even the latest iPad Pro keyboard uses the new Magic Keyboard design.